Enemies Closer

-Enemies Closer is a 2013 American action thriller film directed by Peter Hyams and starring Jean-Claude Van Damme, Tom Everett Scott, Orlando Jones and Linzey Cocker.
+Enemies Closer is a 2013 American action thriller film shot and directed by Peter Hyams and starring Jean-Claude Van Damme, Tom Everett Scott, Orlando Jones and Linzey Cocker.
 It is Hyams' third directorial collaboration with Van Damme, following 1994's Timecop and 1995's Sudden Death, and the first of these to feature the actor in a villainous role.
 The plot follows former Navy SEAL Henry Taylor (Scott) who is marked for death by the mourning brother of a comrade he left behind, only to have to team up with him when they both become targets of the deranged crime lord Xander (Van Damme).
 The film received generally positive reviews from critics, with most reviewers singling out Van Damme's flamboyant performance.

 Plot

 A plane carrying 50 pounds of pure heroin in sealed packets crashes near the US-Canada border.
 Immigration and Customs Enforcement (ICE) officers prepare to search for the plane, but a group of criminals led by the unstable Xander (Van Damme) kill them and take the coordinates for the crash: a lake just off King's Island.

 On the island, ex-Navy SEAL Henry Taylor (Scott) works as a forest ranger.
 The only other permanent resident is Sanderson, an elderly hermit.
 While patrolling, Henry helps a woman named Kayla (Cocker), who invites him to dinner that night.

 That evening, a man named Clay (Jones) knocks on Henry's door, claiming to have lost his boat.
 Henry lets him in, but Clay pulls a gun on him.
 Clay's younger brother was Decker, a SEAL who was killed in action under Henry's command.
 Clay plans to kill Henry because he believes Henry abandoned Decker.
 Henry explains that he if he hadn't withdrawn the squad, all his men would have died, but Clay is unmoved.
 Clay brings Henry to a field and, holding him at gunpoint, gives him a pistol.
 Clay orders Henry to commit suicide.
 Henry refuses, explaining that he was suicidal for years after Decker's death, but with time he has accepted that it wasn't his fault.

 Clay prepares to kill Henry, but Xander and his men appear, posing as ICE agents.
 Henry sees through the ruse, warns Clay, and runs as Xander's men fire.
 Clay's return fire incapacitates the criminal team's diver.
 When Xander determines the diver can't dive, he kills him.
 Xander plans to force Henry, whom he knows from earlier research is a diver, to retrieve the sunken heroin.

 Clay agrees to work with Henry to escape.
 Because Henry's home phone was shot, they go to Sanderson's house but find no functioning phone there.
 The surprised Sanderson fires a warning shot when they enter, alerting the criminals.
 As Xander and his men surround the house, Sanderson begs Henry and Clay to escape while he holds them off.
 Henry refuses to leave Sanderson behind, to Clay's surprise.
 Sanderson nevertheless sacrifices himself to let the two escape.